National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

 Formerly known as the Chitwan National Park, this is the first national park to be established in Nepal.
-Spread over four entire districts, this unique location is first on our list because it contains some fabulous animals and birds.
 It is acclaimed as a UNESCO World Heritage Site, which draws in many tourists all year round.
-Located in the Terai region which has unique biodiversity, the site has various activities for visitors.
+Located in the Terai region, which has unique biodiversity, the site offers various activities for visitors.

 Flora and fauna:

-The Park has 68 species of mammals, 544 bird species, 56 herpeto-fauna species and 126 fish species.
-The pride of this park include the endangered one-horned rhinoceros, the Royal Bengal Tiger (which is the National animal of neighbouring India) and the Gharial crocodile.
+The Park has 68 species of mammals, 544 bird species, 56 herpeto-fauna species, and 126 fish species.
+The pride of this park includes the endangered one-horned rhinoceros, the Royal Bengal Tiger (which is the National animal of neighboring India), and the Gharial crocodile.
 It also houses elephants (the world's largest terrestrial mammal) and the pygmy shrew, which is the world's smallest terrestrial mammal.
-Talk about polar opposites!
-Exotic birds like the slender-billed vulture, white-rumped vulture, Bengal Florican and the red-headed vulture fly over the park.

 Activities:

-Tourists can choose over a wide variety of activities including jungle treks, walks, canoeing, jeep safaris, elephant safaris, bird watching, elephant bathing, traditional shows and cultural exposures.
-The Visitor Centre also offers information on conservation initiatives and conservation.
-A unique experience of bonding with the animals is encouraged here.
-Family fun is guaranteed!
+Tourists can choose from a wide variety of activities, including jungle treks, walks, canoeing, jeep safaris, elephant safaris, bird watching, elephant bathing, traditional shows, and cultural exposures.
 Make sure you visit the Elephant Breeding Centre nearby, at Khorsor!
 You can also visit the Gharial Breeding Centre near the headquarters of the park.
-You can also stay inside the park, at seven resorts of park concessionaires.
+You can also stay inside the park at seven resorts of park concessionaires.

 Location: Chitwan is located 100 kilometres from Kathmandu, the state capital.
 The nearest airport is at Bharatpur, from where you can take a bus or taxi to Sauraha, the village next to Chitwan National Park.